 1. Add links to style references

 I know it can be frustrating when sourcing video production agencies to get a firm grasp on pricing quickly, but that’s because the price tag is so contingent on the style.
 For the sake of getting more accurate bids, it’s a good idea to include a few examples of the type of videos you’re looking to create.
-These can be links to testimonial videos you’re fond of, commercials you’ve made in the past, or even a few static design elements that will inform the animated explainer video style.
+These can be links to testimonial videos you’re fond of, commercial video productions from your past, or even a few static design elements that will inform the animated explainer video style.
 If you’re looking for some inspiration or resources for this check out Wine After Coffee, Motionographer, Vimeo Staff Picks, or take a stroll through Behance.

 But what if you don’t know this yet?
 Well, it doesn’t need to be set in stone, but at least provide the recipients of the RFP some high level direction (at the bare minimum, specify 2D, 3D, and/or live action).
 Also, while it may feel obvious because you’re sending the RFP only to animation companies or production companies that specialize in live action, it’s sometimes difficult for us to be sure of the style when reading some words in a PDF (especially when you work in as many styles as we do Demo Duck).
 Adding references will prevent you from getting the same question a dozen times from all the prospective video agencies.
 Actually, let’s talk more about “all” those agencies.